Send the link below via email or IMCopy

 What have we learned about the way Zaroff feels toward his prey?

-What kind of heads do you think Zaroff wants to show Rainsford?
+What kind of heads do you think Zaroff wants to show Rainsford in the dining hall?
 Explain.

 Who seems to be winning throughout the hunt?